Nick Smith (New Zealand politician): Climate change

 From January 2008, Smith was giving speeches as National's Climate Change Spokesman.
-In one speech, he stated there was no question that the destabilising of the earth's climate, caused by increased greenhouse gases in the atmosphere, was the “number one environmental issue”.
+In one speech, he stated there was no question that the destabilising of the Earth's climate, caused by increased greenhouse gases in the atmosphere, was the “number one environmental issue”.

 After the 2008 general election, Smith was appointed Minister for Climate Change Issues.
 The Nelson Mail described the appointment as the logical choice given Smith's role as the National Party's climate change spokesman and his role in the National 'Blue-Green' group.

 In December 2008, Smith announced a review of the New Zealand Emissions Trading Scheme which had only just been adopted in September via the Climate Change Response (Emissions Trading) Amendment Act 2008.

 On 24 September 2009, Smith introduced the Climate Change Response (Moderated Emissions Trading) Amendment Bill for its first reading in Parliament.
 This bill amended the New Zealand Emissions Trading Scheme and it received the Royal assent on 7 December 2009.

 In November 2009, Smith stated in a speech to Federated Farmers that climate change is a global tragedy of the commons.
 It has significant consequences and the harm will fall on future generations.
 Economically, in terms of trade access, and environment, New Zealand must do its fair share.
 As it is a complex diabolical problem with huge economic implications for societies based on fossil fuel use, climate change policies must be substantive and realistic.

-In 2010, Smith was reported by The Press as saying the basic science of climate change was sound and that climate sceptics who leapt on errors by the IPCC should subject their "flaky" research to the same level of scrutiny as the IPCC reports.
+In 2010, Smith was reported by The Press as saying the basic science of climate change was sound and that climate deniers who leapt on errors by the IPCC should subject their "flaky" research to the same level of scrutiny as the IPCC reports.

+Environment Canterbury

+While Environment Minister in 2010, Smith dismissed all the elected councillors at Environment Canterbury and replaced them with government-appointed commissioners.
+At the time, Smith's brother and his company were facing charges from the council.

+In 2017, a statue of Smith defecating into a glass of water was placed outside the Environment Canterbury office by protestors.